tower/guides/guides/resource.md

 # Resources

 A resource is a piece of data.
 It's like a model in traditional web MVC's, but it is more general than that.
-All data in your app are resources:
+Resources can be:

 - database records
 - remote API JSON responses,